ibm-cloud-docs/vmwaresolutions/vcenter/vc_vcenterserveroverview.md

 * Performance - 0.25, 2, 4, or 10 IOPS/GB.
 The 10 IOPS/GB performance level is limited to a maximum capacity of 4 TB per file share.
 * Individual configuration of file shares

-   (NSX-V only) If you choose the NFS option, one 2 TB and 4 IOPS/GB file share for management components are ordered.
+   (NSX-V only) If you choose the NFS option, one 2 TB and four IOPS/GB file share for management components are ordered.
    {: note}

 #### Local disk storage (NSX-V only)
 {: #vc_vcenterserveroverview-local-disk-storage}

-The local disks option, available to the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor bare metal configuration only, offers customized configurations with various options for disk count and disk type.
+The local disks option, available to the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor (bare metal configuration only) offers customized configurations with various options for disk count and disk type.

 ### Licenses (IBM-provided or BYOL) and fees
 {: #vc_vcenterserveroverview-license-and-fee}

-* VMware vSphere Enterprise Plus 7.0 (NSX-T only) or 6.7 (NSX-V only)
+* VMware vSphere Enterprise Plus 7.0 (NSX-T only)
-* VMware vCenter Server 7.0 or 6.7
+* VMware vCenter Server 7.0
 * VMware NSX Service Providers Edition (Base, Advanced, or Enterprise) 6.4
-* (For vSAN clusters) VMware vSAN Advanced or Enterprise 7.0 or 6.7
+* (For vSAN clusters) VMware vSAN Advanced or Enterprise 7.0
 * Support and Services fee (one license per node)

 ## Technical specifications for vCenter Server expansion nodes